A Visual Embedding for the Unsupervised Extraction of Abstract Semantics: Methodology

 After obtaining vectors for 20,000 images, we perform an abstraction step to build vector representations of abstract classes, using the 1,000 classes images are labelled to.
 To build an image class vector we combine all the specific image vectors belonging to that class.
 As a result of this aggregation, we expect to obtain representative values of all variables for each class, reducing the variation found in specific images regarding brightness, context, scale \etc. The number of images aggregated per class ranges between 11 and 32.
 The aggregated image class vector has the same size as an image vector (roughly 1M variables), and is computed as the arithmetic mean of all images available for that class.
 At the end of this aggregation process we obtain 1,000 vectors, corresponding to the representations of each of the 1,000 leaf-node categories in the ImageNet hierarchy.
 Alternative aggregation methodologies were considered, as discussed in the \emph{Parametrization} section.
 The 1,000 categories of the ImageNet hierarchy correspond to very diverse entities.
 Some of those are simple objects, producing few and weak activations.
 Others are more complex or found on rich contexts, involving more and stronger activations.
-To provide each image class with an analogous amount of information, we perform a normalization process on the image class vectors.
-Instead of normalizing each image class vector as a whole, we perform this process layer by layer, with the goal of making the information available at each visual resolution equally relevant for its representation.
-This will allow us to capture semantics at all possible levels.
+This variability in the magnitude of image class vectors may affect the results of similarity metrics, since those classes having less and lower activations can be considered to be closer to other classes than what they actually are.
+A second source of variability is found in the variable behaviour of neurons given their location within the CNN.
+Typically, low-level neurons close to the input produce more frequent and stronger activations, as these represent simple patterns easier to find.
+On the other hand, neurons higher within the CNN produce more sparse activations, due to their specialized role.
+To eliminate the impact of both sources of variability we perform a normalization process on each image class vector.
+We normalize each vector values layer by layer, which guarantees that the information available at each visual resolution will be equally relevant for its representation, and that each image class vector will contain the same amount of information.
 Alternative normalization methods, including no normalization, were considered, as discussed in the \emph{Parametrization} section.